meker12/commerce-channels.en/help/channel-manager/configure-channel-settings.md

 # Configure sales channel settings

-Sales channel settings enable communication and data synchronization between [!DNL Commerce] and [!DNL Walmart Marketplace] so can manage Walmart Marketplace sales operations from the [!DNL Commerce] Admin:
+Sales channel settings enable communication and data synchronization between [!DNL Commerce] and [!DNL Walmart Marketplace] so you can manage Walmart Marketplace sales operations from the [!DNL Commerce] Admin:

 In [!DNL Channel Manager], you configure some sales channels settings during the onboarding process.
 After onboarding, you can view and manage the Settings configuration from the *Settings* page.